Stroke of Surprise: Progressive Semantic Illusions in Vector Sketching: Introduction

 To overcome these limitations, we propose \textbf{Stroke of Surprise}, a sequence-aware joint optimization framework designed to discover this common structural subspace (Fig.~\ref{fig:pipeline}).
 Unlike sequential approaches, we optimize parameters for both the prefix (Object ``A'') and full phase (Object ``B'') simultaneously using a dual-branch Score Distillation Sampling (SDS) mechanism.
 This guidance ensures prefix strokes are recognizable as the initial concept yet ``primed'' for re-interpretation.
 Furthermore, we introduce a geometric \emph{Overlay Loss} to enforce spatial complementarity and prevent occlusion.
 This enables delta strokes to structurally integrate with and re-contextualize the prefix.
 For example, it can transform pig ears into angel wings, creating a seamless illusion.

-Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Task:} We introduce \textbf{Progressive Semantic Illusion}, extending visual illusions from the spatial to the \emph{temporal} dimension.
-This task requires a single vector sketch to reveal distinct semantic interpretations through progressive stroke accumulation. \item \textbf{Method:} We propose a \textbf{sequence-aware joint optimization framework} that optimizes shared stroke parameters under simultaneous semantic constraints and a novel Overlay Loss, ensuring the prefix strokes form a robust structural foundation for the final illusion. \item \textbf{Insight \& Scalability}: We demonstrate that joint optimization identifies a ``\textbf{Common Subspace}'' that resolves conflicts between early semantic clarity and later structural integration.
-Our method scales to multi-phase illusions (``A'' $\rightarrow$ ``B'' $\rightarrow$ ``C'') and significantly outperforms baselines in recognizability and coherence. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item \textbf{Task:} We introduce \textbf{Progressive Semantic Illusion}, extending visual illusions from the spatial to the \emph{temporal} dimension.
+This task requires a single vector sketch to reveal distinct semantic interpretations through progressive stroke accumulation.

+\item \textbf{Method:} We formalize this as constrained optimization over shared Bézier parameters, enabling joint discovery of a \textbf{Common Structural Subspace}.
+A novel \textbf{Overlay Loss} enforces spatial complementarity between prefix and delta strokes, preventing crowding and ensuring integration over occlusion.
+We further introduce a \textbf{VLM-based filtering and ranking pipeline} for candidate selection.

+\item \textbf{Evaluation \& Scalability:} Experiments and user studies show our method significantly outperforms baselines in recognizability and illusion strength.
+Our framework generalizes to $K$-phase illusions (``A'' $\rightarrow$ ``B'' $\rightarrow$ ``C'') and alternative representations including B-splines, colored strokes, and general vector graphics. \end{itemize}